-

 - their options for converting all or part to a lump sum.

 On PI compensation becoming payable, a client is to be sent a Determination letter, with enclosed terms of decision.
 The letter shall draw attention to the operation of s389, which will usually be accompanied by an election form which allows the client to advise the DVA of their s389 choice.
 Whilst there is no legislative timeframe in relation to a choice under s389, claimants should be advised to let DVA know of any intention to institute action for damages by retuning the signed 'election form' clearly indicating their intentions.
-If the s389 election form is not received by the DVA within a reasonable timeframe, every reasonable effore should be made to contact the client to ensure they are aware of their choice under s389.
+If the s389 election form is not received by the DVA within a reasonable timeframe, every reasonable effort should be made to contact the client to ensure they are aware of their choice under s389.
 See Chapter 5.14 "Claimants Pursing Common Law Action" for more information.

 Under s68, 71 & 75 of the MRCA, compensation is generally payable once a determination has been made that a person is eligible for that compensation (having regard to the requirements of s77).
 Other than the 'choice' under s78 (discussed below), there is no further positive action required on the part of the person of the compensation to be required to be paid.
-Legally a person can be put into payment without a positive indicatin in writing that they wish to receive compensation, however, in lieu of doing this within a strict non-statutory tiemframe, there is instead a responsibility on processing staff to follow-up with those clients who do not respond within a reasonable timeframe.
+Legally a person can be put into payment without a positive indicating in writing that they wish to receive compensation, however, in lieu of doing this within a strict non-statutory timeframe, there is instead a responsibility on processing staff to follow-up with those clients who do not respond within a reasonable timeframe.

-It is important to note that as long as the clients is still within the 6 month timeframe, they are still able to advise the MRCC that they elect to convert part or all of their compensation into a lump sum.
+It is important to note that as long as the clients is still within the 6-month timeframe, they are still able to advise the MRCC that they elect to convert part or all of their compensation into a lump sum.

 If interim payments have been made for a condition which has stabilised and if the new amount payable is greater than the amount of interim compensation which has been paid, section 76 requires the delegate to advise the claimant in writing: